 Louis D. Rubin, Jr. Prize

-The Society for the Study of Southern Literature awards the Louis D. Rubin, Jr. Prize for best article on southern literature published by a society member in a peer-reviewed journal.
+The Society for the Study of Southern Literature awards the Louis D. Rubin, Jr. Prize for best article on southern literature published in a peer-reviewed journal.
 The prize honors the legacy of Dr. Rubin, who founded the society, established the Southern Literary Journal and the southern literary series from LSU Press, and started the careers of many writers and critics.

 Douglas J. Flowe, “Folklore, Urban Insurrection, and the Killing of the Black Hero in the Turn of the Century South.”
 Mississippi Quarterly 67.4 (2014): 581-603.